tomallens/CV/README.md

 ## Hobbies
 - Training for my first ultramarathon for summer 2023 - the [Classic Quarter](https://www.endurancelife.com/classic-quarter)!
 - Recent cycling convert - I managed all 100 miles of Ride London '22!
+- Although I'm still looking for a boat in Bristol, I'm a storied dinghy sailor and peaked (so far!) representing Team GB in the Hobie Dragoon (Worlds 2004 Duinbergen: 3rd, Euros 2005 Heiligenhafen: 1st)
 - Incurable trivia hound. _Please_ ask me about asteroid mining, or cognition in corvids.
 Or how submarines produced game theory, or about car-dependent infastructure, or abiogenesis, or-